---debugging
+-g --debugging

 Display debugging information.
-This attempts to parse STABS and IEEE debugging format information stored in the file and print it out using a C like syntax.
-If neither of these formats are found this option falls back on the '-W' option to print any DWARF information in the file.
+This attempts to parse STABS debugging format information stored in the file and print it out using a C like syntax.
+If no STABS debugging was found this option falls back on the -W option to print any DWARF information in the file.